Cranberry Orange Scones, with a sweet citrus glaze, are a perfect breakfast treat or snack! They’re delicious, and the easy recipe makes 8 scones!

 - 1 teaspoon finely grated orange zest

-- 3-4 teaspoons orange juice (until you get the right consistency glaze to
+- 3-4 teaspoons orange juice (to make glaze painting consistency)

 Preheat oven to 425 degrees.
 In a food processor (or cut in by hand with a pastry blender in a large bowl), mix flour, sugar, baking powder, salt and chilled butter together until well combined.

 In a separate bowl, mix together the eggs, orange juice, vanilla, and grated orange peel.
 Add egg mixture to the flour mixture; combine till fully blended.
 Stir in dried cranberries until fully incorporated into dough.

 Pour the dough out onto a lightly floured work surface.
 Knead the dough with floured hands until the dough comes together...(continue to sprinkle the dough and surface with additional flour as needed, as dough is usually fairly "sticky"-I usually do this 3-4 times).